react-dnd/react-dnd/docs/00 Quick Start/FAQ.md

 Please let me know via the [issue tracker](https://github.com/gaearon/react-dnd/issues) if you create advanced examples such as a Kanban board application, or write a blog post or record a screencast about React DnD, so I can link to it.

 While DnD Core is fully tested, React DnD does not currently have any unit tests.
 Writing them is a great and eagerly desired contribution.

-Whether you are a company or an individual, if you enjoy using React DnD, consider donating to my PayPal address: `dan.abramov@me.com`.
-I left my full-time job to work on the open source projects.
-Your donations help me fund the current and the future development.

 ⚛